The principle of the data transfer over the OPC DA

-A very convinient way of defining the data we want to communicate with is to use Data extension It is defined in data item of the PmData object and for OPC the ExtOpcDa
+A very convinient way of defining the data we want to communicate with is to use Data extension It is defined in data item of the PmaData object and for OPC the ExtOpcDa

 2) Data definition direct in the PmaOpcClientGroup object:

-page can be defined variables, which are configured similarly as for example for the PmData object.
+" page can be defined variables, which are configured similarly as for example in the PmaData object.
 But for each item it is necessary to set moreover two fields required for the OPC communication.
 The fields are the ItemID items.
 These two fields represent the address of the variable on the OPC server.
 If the OPC server supports the OPC version 2, then the selection of the fields should be functional at the enter points directly from the OPC server (use the button with three dots).
 If it is not true, then it is necessary to enter the data manually.